picasso3dprints/keychain-factory/README.md

-If a particular font ever fails to load (Google occasionally renames a family), the status line will show an error naming that font — that's the one thing to watch for across all 100.
+If a particular font ever fails to load (Google occasionally renames a family), the status line will show an error naming that font — that's the one thing to watch for across all 300.
+If a font renders but looks visually broken/self-intersecting rather than failing to load, see the Baloo 2 Bold note under "Known intentional differences" below — same underlying cause (variable font weight instancing) and same fix pattern likely applies.

 ## What's new since the first version